jorgenschaefer/elpy/docs/concepts.rst

 ========

 For introspection and analysis of Python sources, Elpy mainly relies on external libraries.
-It currently supports two (well, three) different ones which can not be used at the same time.
-But you can switch whenever you want.
-They have certain advantages and disadvantages, making the choice not trivial.
+It currently supports two different ones which can not be used at the same time.
+But you can switch between them.
+They have certain advantages and disadvantages respectively to each other, making the choice not trivial.

 `Rope`_ is a refactoring library that also provides code introspection.
 It's quite good at finding completions, but can not